Simple online tools for developers, networking, text and conversions.

 How to use these examples

-1. Paste your JSON into the input field.
+1. Paste your JSON into the input box

-3. See whether the content is valid or invalid.
+3. Read the result to see whether the JSON is valid or invalid

 Common mistakes in sample input

-Fix: Check that every opening symbol has a matching closing symbol.
+Fix: Check that every { has a matching } and every [ has a matching ].

 Next steps